organicrails/organicrails.github.io/_posts/2015-07-29-Billtrail.md

 With that said, let's save that challenge for next time.

 No CSS again.
-I am thinking of adding some simple bootstrap next time, so that hopefully it'll look better and not as plain.
+I am thinking of adding some simple bootstrap next time if needed, so that hopefully it'll look better and not as plain.
+But for simple applications like these I still prefer to focus on the rails aspects more.

 Thanks again for reading, see you next time!